aamarill/metrcs/README.md

 * Both development and production environments have the mailer configured for SMTP using SendGrid.
 SendGrid login credentials are protected via Figaro.

-* All environments use postgreSQL for their database.
+* All environments use postgreSQL as their database.

 ## Deployment
 * This is currently hosted by Heroku (https://metrcs.herokuapp.com).